Bucs’ Javadifar, Locust 1st female coaches to win Super Bowl

 The 30-year-old Javadifar is an assistant strength and conditioning coach, and the 56-year-old Locust is an assistant defensive line coach.

-“History was made tonight!” tennis champion and social justice champion Billie Jean King tweeted.
+“History was made tonight!” tennis great and social justice champion Billie Jean King tweeted.

 Locust and Javadifar have worked two seasons on the staff of coach Bruce Arians.
 Soon enough, they’ll get their Super Bowl rings, just like Tom Brady and the rest of the Buccaneers.